cloudfoundry/routing-release/docs/tcp-router-port-conflict-known-issue.md

 <a name="how-to-manually-fix"></a> **❓ I can't upgrade yet.
 Is there another way I could check to see if there are invalid router groups?**

 Yes!
 You don't need our fancy automation, you can do it yourself.
 First grab all of the ports from the TCP Router VM (see instructions [here](#how-to-check)).
 Then grab all of your router groups (see docs [here](https://github.com/cloudfoundry/routing-api/blob/main/docs/api_docs.md#list-router-groups)).
 Then check all of the router groups to make sure they don't include any of the system component ports.

+You will also need to check the router groups seeded in the `routing_api.router_groups` property.
+Even though this property is only used to seed router groups on the very first deploy, it cannot contain invalid router groups.
+Either delete these seeded router groups from the manifest (this will have no affect on the current created router groups) or fix the router groups to contain valid ports only.

 **❓ Why can't you detect what is running on the VM and see what ports are used?
 Why is there a deploy time configured list?**